Barn Find Gravograph LS100

 i will take $800 for it.
 Local Pickup Only.
 AS IS.
 Middle Tennessee Area.

 This is a Gravograph LS100 circa Y2K with a Synrad Firestar v30 RF tube.
 This is one solid machine.
 The entire frame is cast and milled.
 The entire laser is highly proprietary and reminds be a lot of my ULS25e.

 And here is a similar one on ebay:

 I found this nearby and bartered for it hoping I didn’t have a big paperweight.
 I looked it over, cleaned it up, and powered it up.
 And…. the controller came to ready and it homed 🙂

-X, Y, and Z axes all jogged via the controller but there is much to be done to the motion control systems to get it right.
+X, Y, and Z axes all jogged via the controller but there is a bit to be done to the motion control systems to get it just right.
 I got the driver loaded, sent over a windows test page (yeah, a windows test page LOL) and I got a raster engrave!

 The optics are shot as are the air assist lines, everything needs adjustment and alignment, and lots of TLC but I think it will have quite a bit of life left in it.
 This would be superb for those thinking about a portable rig.
 Its solid as a rock.